 Professor, Organizational Behavior – London Business School

 The Kenneth E. Clark Student Research Award recognizes outstanding unpublished papers by undergraduate and graduate students.
 The award is named in memory of Kenneth Clark, a distinguished scholar and former president of CCL.
 Beginning in 2010, the award will be co-sponsored with the International Leadership Association (ILA).
 The winner will receive a cash award and a trip to the ILA Annual Conference to present the paper in a colloquium.
-The 2016 conference will be held October 30th-November 2nd in San Diego, CA.
+The 2018 conference will be held October 24-27 in West Palm Beach, FL.

 2019 Kenneth E. Clark Student Research Award Winner